oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 settlement_type | String | Indicate if a transaction will be settled in realtime/non-realtime
 sender_bank | String | The bank code used by a payer to do payment payment_method | String | The payment method used in a transaction.
-Choices are: CC (Cards), QRIS (Shopee), EWallet (shopeepay_ewallet, dana_ewallet, linkaja_ewallet, ovo_ewallet), or VA (Virtual Account) created | String | The timestamp which indicates the creation time of a payment checkout link description | String | Description of the payment checkout link. paid_amount | BigDecimal | the total amount that a user has paid. expiration | String | To set the expiration of the payment link (yyyy-MM-dd HH:mm:ss) due_date | String | To set the transaction due date of the payment (yyyy-MM-dd HH:mm:ss) is_invoice | Boolean | The invoice which indicates the transaction is invoice or not. updated | String | The timestamp which indicates the latest updated time of a payment checkout link due to status update email | String | The email addresses where the payment checkout link will be sent to.
+Choices are: CC (Cards), QRIS (Shopee), EWallet (shopeepay_ewallet, dana_ewallet, linkaja_ewallet, ovo_ewallet), or VA (Virtual Account) created | String | The timestamp which indicates the creation time of a payment link description | String | Description of the payment link. paid_amount | BigDecimal | the total amount that a user has paid. expiration | String | To set the expiration of the payment link (yyyy-MM-dd HH:mm:ss) due_date | String | To set the transaction due date of the payment (yyyy-MM-dd HH:mm:ss) is_invoice | Boolean | The invoice which indicates the transaction is invoice or not. updated | String | The timestamp which indicates the latest updated time of a payment link due to status update email | String | The email addresses where the payment link will be sent to.
 You can add up to 3 emails separated by ";" settlement_time | String | The timestamp (in UTC+7) indicating when the fund will be settled to partner’s account statement (this parameter will only be sent once status of the payment link is set to ‘COMPLETE’) settlement_status | String | The status of the settlement (this parameter will only be sent once status of the payment link is set to ‘COMPLETE’)